Benefits of Clay Play | Montessori Arts and Crafts

 How-to PAINT PAPER like Eric Carle | Montessori Art

 Every summer, I host art camps in San Diego, and my students’ top favorite project to do with me is to paint papers!
 In this post, we will teach you how to paint paper and collage like artist and author Eric Carle.
+So I thought I would share this fun Montessori art activity you can introduce to your students.

 I like to give my students unusual tools, bright paint colors, different colored papers, and crazy things to make interesting textures and patterns.
+This also prepares papers for future projects that can be cut and be collage into interesting shapes.

-Teach the Elements and Principles of Design concepts
+Teach the Elements

-This is also a great way to teach the Elements and Principles of Design concepts texture and patterns, a vital art standard topic children should learn in Montessori art lessons.
+Painting papers is a great way to teach the Elements and Principles of Design.
+You can teach texture and patterns, a vital art standard topic children should learn in Montessori art lessons.
+The artist and author Eric Carle is famous for doing this fun and vibrant method in his book illustrations.
+Eric Carle is famous for PAINTED PAPERS and collaging them into beautiful creatures featured in all his books.

 Eric Carle, artist and children’s book author